EQUALITY, DIGNITY AND INCLUSION: LEGISLATION THAT ENHANCES HUMAN RIGHTS FOR PEOPLE LIVING WITH MENTAL ILLNESS

 - Developing a strategic plan that guides the dissemination of the instrument(s) developed to provincial and federal jurisdictions in Canada, including instruction on their use.

-The instrument(s) developed to evaluate mental health legislation, policies, and service standards will be piloted in three jurisdictions, namely British Columbia, Manitoba and Nova Scotia.
-The results of the pilot will form the basis for recommendations regarding legal, policy, and service reform that enhances and protects the human rights and social inclusion of Canadians living with mental health problems.
-A Consultative Group consisting of persons who have experienced mental health issues is a key component of the project.
-The Consultative Group will assist the Project Research Team to develop the evaluation instruments and provide guidance to the Project Research Team in completing each project objective.
-The Group will be consulted at regular intervals during each phase of the project.
-The Consultative Group will consist of:
+The instrument(s) developed to evaluate mental health legislation, policies, and service standards was piloted in three jurisdictions, namely British Columbia, Manitoba and Nova Scotia during 2010-2011.
+The results of the pilot form the basis for recommendations regarding legal, policy, and service reform that enhances and protects the human rights and social inclusion of Canadians living with mental health problems.
+A Consultative Group consisting of persons who have experienced mental health issues was a key component of the project.
+The Consultative Group assisted the Project Research Team to develop the evaluation instruments and provide guidance to the Project Research Team in completing each project objective.

 Project Manager - Nicole Chammartin, Executive Director, CMHA, Winnipeg Region